gristlabs/grist-help/help/widget-chart.md

 A number of chart options are available, some of them specific to certain chart types.

-**Group by first column**: When checked, an extra series is expected as the first series in the "Visible Series" list, and should contain a group label for each data point.
+**Split Series**: When checked, an extra series is to be selected under the 'Split Series' dropdown.
+The series should contain a group label for each data point.
 All points with the same group value are plotted as a separate line.

 For example: